The Atlas Model and SDEs with Boundary Interaction: Introduction

 The proof of Theorem \ref{thm:unique_generalised} proceeds via an approximation argument, which exploits that for initial conditions with a sufficiently regular distribution, McKean--Vlasov SDE \eqref{eq:mfl} can in fact be solved in the strong sense.
 A generalised solution to McKean--Vlasov SDE \eqref{eq:mfl} for an arbitrary initial condition is then uniquely determined as the limit of an approximating sequence of strong solutions with regular initial conditions.

-The hardest step in this argument consists in establishing the existence of strong solutions for regular initial conditions.
+The most challenging step in this argument consists in establishing the existence of strong solutions for regular initial conditions.
 Our construction of such strong solutions relies on an alternative representation of McKean--Vlasov SDE \eqref{eq:mfl} through another McKean--Vlasov SDE with reflection.
 In the course of the derivation of this representation, we shall encounter the so-called supercooled Stefan problem.
 Before proceeding to this, let us state the existence result for strong solutions of McKean--Vlasov SDE \eqref{eq:mfl}, starting with suitable assumptions.

-\begin{assumption} We assume that the distribution of $\xi$ has a density given by a c\`adl\`ag function with finite total variation that does not vanish at zero. \end{assumption}
+\begin{assumption} We assume that the distribution of $\xi$ has a density given by a c\`adl\`ag function $[0, \infty) \to [0, \infty)$ with finite total variation that does not vanish at zero. \end{assumption}

 A variation of Assumption \ref{ass:bounded_variation} naturally arises in the treatment of the related supercooled Stefan problem by Delarue, Nadtochiy \& Shkolnikov \cite{delarue_stefan_2022}.
 We shall see further below how it enters our analysis.
 Under Assumption \ref{ass:bounded_variation} we have the following existence result.